What to Do When Asked for Free Wrapping Services

 How do they know your charge is too low?
 They know because they shop competitively.

-One gift basket designer in the popular VIP program learned this the hard way, and she was nearly in tears when I calculated what she charged and what the appointments really cost.
+One gift basket designer who I mentor each month learned this the hard way, and she was nearly in tears when I calculated what she charged and what the appointments really cost.

 “I gave up so much money!” she said to me in a quivering voice.